Princeton University Athletics

 Espinoza spent four years on the University of Puget Sound rowing program, where he was a three-year captain of the men's varsity team.
 In addition to rowing at UPS, he earned his B.S. in exercise science and served as president of his fraternity during his senior year.

-Espinoza joins the Tigers after spending nine seasons on staff at the University of Washington.
+Espinoza joined the Tigers after spending nine seasons on staff at the University of Washington.

-Espinoza led domestic and international recruiting efforts for five Pac-12 championships and two Intercollegiate Rowing Association (IRA) Championships.
+Espinoza led domestic and international recruiting efforts for five Pac-12 championships and two Intercollegiate Rowing Association (IRA) Championships at UW.

 At UW, Espinoza coached the freshmen from 2019-2024, instilling strong values and work ethic.
 From 2019-2024, he recruited the national championship squad which swept IRAs in 2024.
 Espinoza coached the IRA and Pac-12 Champion 3V8+ and freshman 8+ in 2021 and also coached the IRA and Pac-12 Champion 3V8+ in 2019.
 In 2018 Espinoza coached the IRA Champion 3V8+ and Pac-12 Runner Up Freshman 8+, and in 2017 coached the Pac-12 Champion Men’s Coxed Four.